 Monthly Payment Options

 With cloud-hosted software, an organization can opt to pay a monthly fee rather than making a larger up-front investment in licensing costs.
 This recurring amount can be less of a strain on smaller organizations that lack the ability to make big payments all at once.
-Also, paying monthly sometimes allows companies to cancel their subscriptions more easily if their needs suddenly change.
+Overall, monthly billing is more affordable and sustainable for some businesses.

 Fewer Organizational Requirements

-Cloud-based applications don’t require the organization to set up and maintain the infrastructure needed to run an application on private servers.
+Cloud-based applications don’t require organizations to set up and maintain the infrastructure needed to run an application on private servers.
 Companies that opt for cloud hosting can rest easy knowing their system requirements are already taken care of and that they don’t need to worry about processor types or additional requirements, such as SQL servers.
 All that to say, cloud deployment requires less infrastructure and fewer overhead costs to maintain.

 Easy Updates and Maintenance

 When you host via the cloud, maintenance and support are often covered in your subscription fees, saving you extra time and money spent troubleshooting problems.
 Any changes to the application often get downloaded seamlessly without having to dedicate internal resources to manual installation or wait for the right time to initiate an update.

-When an organization opts to host software on-premise, they will need to install the application onto their own servers.
+When an organization opts to host software on-premises, it will need to install the application onto its own servers.
 This typically requires the purchase of a software license, as well as technical knowledge to perform the actual installation and any additional maintenance that the software may need.
 If an organization has the infrastructure to meet the system requirements of the application they want to run, and if they have a robust enough IT department to undertake the task of deploying the application and then providing continued maintenance, a self-hosted option may be suitable.